mountaindust/Planktos/README.md

 insects, or other small entities whose effect on the surrounding flow can be considered negligable.
 Work is ongoing.

+Check out the online documentation at https://planktos.readthedocs.io!

-If you use this software in your project, please cite it as:
+If you use this software in your project, please cite the following paper:
+Strickland, W.C., Battista, N.A., Hamlet, C.L., Miller, L.A.
+(2022).
+Planktos: An agent-based modeling framework for small organism movement and dispersal in a fluid environment with immersed structures. *Bulletin of Mathematical Biology*, 84(72).

+Additionally, the documentation can be sited as:
 Strickland, W.C.
-(2017), *Planktos agent-based modeling framework*. https://github.com/mountaindust/Planktos.
+(2017). *Planktos agent-based modeling framework, software documentation*. https://planktos.readthedocs.io.

-A suggested BibTeX entry is included in the file Planktos.bib.
+A suggested BibTeX entry for both of these is included in the file Planktos.bib.

-Also, check out the online documentation at https://planktos.readthedocs.io.

 ## Installation & Dependencies